hyn89/SourceHanSansUI/README.md

 You may want to install official SHS build again for any other usages you want:<br>
 https://github.com/adobe-fonts/source-han-sans/tree/release

+##// Installation

+You should visit this website: https://github.com/othercat/CJKFontScript , download `install_SHS-DeskInterfaceOnly.sh`, and run `sudo bash install_SHS-DeskInterfaceOnly.sh` in Terminal.
+Please close all other applications and finish all of your other pending Terminal process before running this installer script (there will be an automatic reboot with prompt).

 ##// Parameters Modified from SHS (excl.
 PostScript name)

 We added and modified some parameters among all of those "features.otc.???" files.<br>